 This pie crust is gluten free, dairy free, egg free, vegan, soy free, nut free, and even rice free if you use a gluten-free flour mix that does not contain rice.
 Note that it is a bit different from a traditional rolled pie crust in taste and texture.
 I’ll tell you though that nobody who has eaten pies with my press-in crust has ever disliked them.
 Furthermore, while Mr. GFE and Son would always leave those traditional pie crusts on their plates, they would eat every morsel of this pie crust … and still do, even though it’s gluten free.
 It just has that crunchy crumb-type appeal, and I tell you that in full disclosure.
 I know that not everyone likes crumbs.
 Personally, we find these pie crust crumbs to be a good thing, but if you are looking for that “perfect rolled pie crust look,” this won’t be the crust for you.
 (For that type of flaky, rolled pie crust, you can head over to Linda’s (The Gluten-Free Homemaker) and check out her Gluten-Free Pie Crust or her Multi-Purpose Pastry Dough.
 Amy (Simply Sugar and Gluten-Free), our lovely event hostess, also has a Flaky Pie Crust.
 I know just by looking at both of their photos—that their pie crusts are delicious.)

-Let me tell you more about this no-fail, press-in pie crust.
+Let me tell you more about this Never-Fail, No-Roll, Press-In Pie Crust.
 You sift the flour mix and mix most of the ingredients right in your pie plate/pan.
 Then as the directions indicate below, you use your hands to pat and press-in the pie crust right there, as you like.
 Then you fill as usual.
 You can’t mess this pie crust up, no matter how hard you try.
 Seriously.
 Don’t you love it?
 It’s gfe for sure!